Visual Representation Alignment for Multimodal Large Language Models: Introduction

-Despite these successes, whether MLLMs truly achieve multimodal understanding remains an open question, as numerous studies report persistent limitations in vision-centric tasks such as object counting and spatial reasoning~\citep{mmvp,qi2025beyond, yuksekgonul2022aro, ma2023crepe}.
+Despite these successes, numerous studies report persistent limitations in vision-centric tasks such as object counting and spatial reasoning~\citep{mmvp,qi2025beyond, yuksekgonul2022aro, ma2023crepe}.
 Early approaches largely attribute these shortcomings to the visual encoder or the projector.
 In response, subsequent works have introduced stronger vision encoders~\citep{lu2024deepseek, li2024llava} and more expressive projectors~\citep{liu2024improved, cha2024honeybee, mckinzie2024mm1}, aiming to supply the language model with richer and more comprehensive visual representations.
-While they yield measurable improvements, approaches that rely solely on more powerful vision encoders or projectors are inherently constrained in scalability and efficiency.
+While they yield notable improvements, approaches that rely solely on more powerful vision encoders or projectors are inherently constrained in scalability and efficiency.

 In this paper, we first revisit the conventional training paradigm of visual instruction tuning.
 Existing MLLMs are predominantly fine-tuned with a language-modeling objective, updating both the LLM and the vision-language projector while concentrating supervision almost entirely on textual outputs~\citep{li2024llava, bai2023qwenvl, chen2024internvl}.
 As a result, visual tokens receive only indirect, language-mediated supervision despite comprising a substantial fraction of the multimodal input.
-In effect, the visual pathway remains under-supervised, motivating a central question: \textit{Is the prevailing multimodal training setup adequate for capturing and preserving visual information?}
+In effect, the visual pathway remains under-supervised, raising a central question: \textit{Is the prevailing multimodal training setup adequate for capturing and preserving visual information?}

 We hypothesize that text-only supervision encourages the model to retain only those visual details that immediately aid text prediction, discarding other potentially useful cues.
 For example, a caption such as \textit{“A photo of a group of people holding a large flag.”} provides little incentive to preserve the flag’s color, the exact number of people, or their spatial layout—attributes needed for downstream scenarios as in examples shown in Figure~\ref{fig:teaser}.
 In short, text-only supervision aligns visual features with language efficiently~\citep{venhoff2025visual, neo2024towards}, but does so at the cost of losing the richer and more structured representations provided by the vision encoder.